 Super Bowl blackout turns into viral gold for Oreo - Related Stories - Word of Mouth Marketing SmartBrief Skip to main content Browse All Briefs by Topic Super Bowl blackout turns into viral gold for Oreo Forward to a friend 02/4/2013 | BuzzFeed Oreo took advantage of the Super Bowl's third-quarter blackout, sharing an image on Twitter captioned with the words "You can still dunk in the dark" that was retweeted thousands of times.
 View Full Article in: BuzzFeed Media | Marketing | Food & Beverage | Food Manufacturing | Advertising | Business | Small Business Published in Briefs: [ + 2 more] SmartBrief Job Listings for Media View More Job Openings ©2014 SmartBrief

 Content Marketing | Branded Content Marketing | mcmurry.com 7 Social Media Rules For Brands In 2013 2012 was a big year for social media.
 Facebook officially took over the world, Twitter collectively told the world they didn't want to play anymore by locking up their API, and Pinterest made everybody with time to kill happy by sucking them into a near endless supply of beautiful food imagery and cat pictures.
 2012 was also, quite possibly, the most irritating year of social media to date, particularly in the “social media for brands” department—including gems such as offering a 20% coupon to help the victims of Hurricane Sandy deal with their “boredom,” epic #McDStories (who didn’t see that coming?), and hijacked hashtags.
+Come on, guys.
 Now that it is officially 2013 and we’ve all had a few days to let the last bits of 2012 wash over us, we can effectively identify some of the most epic social media fails of all time.
 1. Keep your accounts separate.
-It may be a pain to login to a separate account, but that pain is miniscule in comparison to something as reputation-ruining as the above examples.
-2.
+Sign up for a brand-only account.
+2. Twitter hashtags are great.
+Imagine you're face to face with your customers.
+4. 5.
+6. 7.